pkuwwt/pkuwwt.github.io/_drafts/jenkins-continuous-integration-testing-for-flask.md

 ## Create a simple flask app

-There is a mimimal flask app `app.py`
+There is a minimal flask app `app.py`

 ```python
 from flask import Flask